gogleva/SecretSanta/README.md

 ## 1. Background
-**SecretSanta** provides an R interface aiding integrative prediction of extracellular proteins secreted via classical secretion pathway, i.e. requiring presence of a signal peptide.
+The **SecretSanta** provides an R interface aiding integrative prediction of extracellular proteins secreted via classical secretion pathways.

 Secretome prediction often involves multiple steps.
-Typically it starts with prediction of short signal peptides at the N-terminus end of a protein.
+Typically, it starts with prediction of short signal peptides at the N-terminal end of a protein.
 Next, it is crucial to ensure the absence of motifs and domains preventing the protein from being secreted despite the presence of the signal peptide.
-These sequences include transmembrane domains, short ER lumen retention signals, mitochondria and plastid targeting signals.
-A number of excellent command line tools and web-interfaces exist to perform prediction of individual motifs and domains ([signalp](http://www.cbs.dtu.dk/services/SignalP/), [targetp](http://www.cbs.dtu.dk/services/TargetP/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/),
+These sequences include transmembrane domains, short ER lumen retention signals,and mitochondria/plastid targeting signals.

+A number of excellent command line tools and web-interfaces exist to perform predictions of individual motifs and domains ([signalp](http://www.cbs.dtu.dk/services/SignalP/), [targetp](http://www.cbs.dtu.dk/services/TargetP/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/),